ARTtwo50/imagizer_engine/README.md

     "path/to/file"
   end
 ```

-3. To use the Imagizer Engine use the `profile_image_url()` method.
+3.To use the Imagizer Engine use the `profile_image_url()` method.
 This also takes an optional parameter that could be one of the versions defined in the config file

 ```
 user = User.new